msamunetogetoge/short_url/README.md

 - `deno test` - run unit tests.
 - `deno run --allow-net dev` - start the API server on port 8000 using Oak.

-This project is intended to be run entirely with Deno.
+This project is intended to be run with Deno.